mdehtisham/js-imp-concepts/call apply bind/README.md

     ```

 In summary, `call()` and `apply()` are used for immediate invocation with specific `this` and arguments, while `bind()` is used to create new functions with a specific `this` context and optional arguments, which can be invoked later.
-Each method has its own use cases based on the desired behavior and requirements of your code.
+Each method has its own use cases based on the desired behavior and requirements of your code!